-There are lots of other zero waste crafts and sewing projects that you can use all around the home too.
+There are lots of other zero waste crafts and sewing projects that you can use to help reducing waste at home.

 Rag rugs have to be one of my favourite zero waste craft ideas.
 It is such a good way of making sure none of your old clothes go to landfill.
-Make pretty rugs for all around the house with this tutorial.
+Make your own pretty rag rug for around your home.